K1-ZR/practice-cpp/README.md

 |Valueless       | `void`      |

-**Static modifier**:
+* `static` modifier:
-It Makes allows the local variables to maintain their values between function calls.
+It allows the local variables to maintain their values between function calls.
-They will exist during the life-time of the program.
-Instead of creating and destroying them each time they comes into and goes out of scope.
+They will exist during the life-time of the program, they just come into and go out of scope.
 The static modifier may also be applied to global variables.
 When this is done, it causes that variable's scope to be restricted to the file in which it is declared.